Analysis | Where voting stands, 6 days from Election Day

 One caveat you’ll often see in these posts is that the partisan composition of early votes doesn’t necessarily tell us how the election is going.
 Voters who are persuaded to vote early may simply be ones who would have voted on Election Day anyway.
 Polls have also regularly shown Democrats being more likely to vote early or cast ballots by mail, while Republicans were more likely to wait until Nov.
 3.

 That said, banking ballots as early as possible is never a bad thing.
-And there are instances in which the GOP is actually closing the gap on early voting or the signs aren’t as encouraging for Democrats — much of it thanks to the introduction in in-person early voting, which Republicans favor over mail ballots.
+And there are instances in which the GOP is actually closing the gap on early voting or the signs aren’t as encouraging for Democrats — much of it thanks to the introduction of in-person early voting, which Republicans favor over mail ballots.

-In Florida, for instance, the Democratic edge in early votes has shrunk to 41 percent to 37.5 percent.
+In Florida, for instance, the Democratic edge in early votes has shrunk — with 41 percent registered Democrats compared with 37.5 percent Republicans.
 That’s down from a 51-29 Democratic edge two weeks ago.
 The gap between the two parties in raw votes has also shrunk, from nearly 470,000 votes in very early mail ballots, to 384,000 votes in all early ballots two weeks ago, to 246,000 now.

 In North Carolina, the Democrats’ advantage is still 39-31 but is down from 51-18 two weeks ago as in-person early voting has surged.